 - 1/4 to 1/2 teaspoon paprika (to taste)

 - 2 teaspoons parsley flakes (dried)

-- In a small bowl, combine the melted butter with the mustard, honey or maple syrup, and garlic powder.
+In a small bowl, combine the melted butter with the mustard, maple syrup or honey, and garlic powder.

 - For additional heat, add a dash of cayenne pepper to the Panko mixture.